Walkleys, Stanleys celebrate written and visual journalistic excellence

 Kate Geraghty was also named this year’s Nikon-Walkley Press Photographer of the Year for a body of work that included coverage of the frontlines of Mosul, the war on drugs in the Philippines, the famine crisis in South Sudan, and Australian Vietnam War veterans who have retired to their old battlegrounds.

 Former political editor for The Age, Michael Gordon, won the Walkley Award for Outstanding Contribution for his groundbreaking reporting, fair leadership and generosity over 44 years in the industry.
-You can read the full tribute to Gordon here.

 Copyright Agency’s Board Director, Fairfax Business Journalist Adele Ferguson was also a winner in two categories: Investigative Journalism for ‘Bleed Them Dry Until They Die: The retirement villages ripping off retirees’ with ABC Four Corners’ Sarah Danckert and Klaus Toft; and for Business Journalism for ‘The Domino’s Pizza Expose’ with colleague Mario Christodoulou.